Introduction

 - Establishing a proper base layer

 Statistics show that homeowners may face additional costs if site conditions are not optimal.
 Common challenges include uneven terrain, which may require specialized techniques and materials, potentially increasing overall expenses by 15% to 25%.
-Furthermore, neglecting adequate site preparation can lead to early deterioration of the turf, ultimately reducing its lifespan, which generally spans 15 to 20 years for high-quality installations.
+Furthermore, neglecting adequate preparation can lead to early deterioration of the turf, ultimately reducing its lifespan, which generally spans 15 to 20 years for high-quality installations.

 Artificial Turf vs. Natural Grass: Long-Term Cost Comparison